imartayan/CBL/README.md

 - union / intersection / difference of two sets (with `|` / `&` / `-`)
 - (de)serialization with [serde](https://serde.rs/)

-You can see some examples of how to use it in the `examples` folder.

 ## Requirements

 ### Rust nightly